Algorithm Configuration for Structured Pfaffian Settings: Introduction

-\paragraph{Contributions.} In this work, we provide a refined framework for theoretical analysis of data-driven algorithm design problems.
-We then investigate many under-investigated data-driven algorithm design problems, analyzing their underlying problem structure, and then leveraging our newly proposed frameworks to provide learning guarantee for those problems.
-Concretely, our contributions are : \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=1ex,parsep=1ex]
+\paragraph{Contributions.} In this work, we provide a { new} framework for theoretical analysis of data-driven algorithm design problems.
+We then investigate many under-investigated data-driven algorithm design problems, analyzing their underlying problem structure, and then leveraging our newly proposed framework to provide learning guarantees for those problems.
+Concretely, \begin{itemize}[leftmargin=*,topsep=0pt,partopsep=1ex,parsep=1ex]

-\item We present the Pfaffian GJ framework (\autoref{def:paffian-gj-algorithm}, \autoref{thm:pfaffian-gj-algorithm}), a general approach for analyzing the pseudo-dimension of various function classes of interest.
-This framework draws inspiration from the refined version of the GJ framework introduced by Bartlett et al.\ (2022) \cite{bartlett2022generalization}.
-However, in contrast to the conventional GJ framework which is only capable of handling computation related to rational functions, the Pfaffian GJ framework can handle computations that involve Pfaffian functions---a much broader function class---significantly increasing its applicability.
-We note that our proposed Pfaffian GJ framework is of independent interest and can be applied to other problems beyond data-driven algorithm design.
+\item We present the Pfaffian GJ framework (Definition \ref{def:paffian-gj-algorithm}, \autoref{thm:pfaffian-gj-algorithm}), a general approach for analyzing the pseudo-dimension of various function classes of interest in the data-driven setting.
+This framework draws inspiration from the refined version of the GJ framework introduced by \citet{bartlett2022generalization}.
+However, in contrast to the conventional GJ framework which is only capable of handling computation related to rational functions, the Pfaffian GJ framework can handle computations that involve Pfaffian functions {(Definition \ref{def:pfaffian-function})}---a much broader function class---significantly increasing its applicability (see Figure \ref{fig:pfaffian-GJ-computation} for an illustration).
+We note that our proposed Pfaffian GJ framework is of independent interest and can be applied to other { research areas} beyond data-driven algorithm design.

-\item For distributional learning {(statistical/batch)} data-driven algorithm design, we introduce a refined piece-wise structure (\autoref{def:pfaffian-piece-wise-structure}) for the dual utility function class, which applies whenever the piece and boundary functions are Pfaffian.
-In contrast to the prior piece-wise structure proposed by Balcan et al. \cite{balcan2021much}, our framework assumes the piece and boundary functions belong to the broad class of Pfaffian functions and yields refined learning guarantees for this broad class of utility functions.
-We then show how the refined piece-wise structure can be combined with the newly proposed Pfaffian GJ framework to provide learning guarantees (\autoref{thm:piece-wise-pfaffian}) for problems that satisfy this property.
+\item For the { statistical} learning setting, we introduce { a refined} notion of piecewise structure (Definition \ref{def:pfaffian-piecewise-structure}, see Figure \ref{fig:pfaffian-piecewisestructure-illustration} for an example) for the dual utility function class, which applies whenever the piece and boundary functions are Pfaffian (see Figure \ref{fig:piecewise-to-pfaffianeb-gj-framework}).
+In contrast to the prior piecewise structure proposed by \citet{balcan2021much, bartlett2022generalization}, our framework can be used to obtain concrete learning guarantees when the piece and boundary functions belong to the class of Pfaffian functions, which includes widely used utility functions, including the exponential and logarithmic functions.
+We then show how the { refined} piecewise structure can be combined with the newly proposed Pfaffian GJ framework to provide learning guarantees (\autoref{thm:piecewise-pfaffian}) for problems that satisfy this property.